Hochheilige/WinAPIWrapper/README.md

 To run the example you just can sequentially run files in CMakeBuilds directory:

-1. configure.bat - to generate configuretion to the project
+1. configure.bat - to generate configuration to the project
 2. build.bat - to build the project
 3. run.bat - to run the project

-Another way - using simple CMake commands:
+Another way - using simple CMake commands in project directory:

 ```
 cmake -S .. -B ../out/build/
 cmake --build ../out/build
-cd ../out/build/Debug
+cd ../out/build/examplesDebug
 WawExample.exe
 ```